davidnoq/Foodcraft/README.md

 # foodcraft
-foodcraft is a web application that generates recipe recommendations for users based on the ingredients they have.
+foodcraft is a web application that generates recipe recommendations for users based on the ingredients they input.
+The application will be built with an Angular frontend and Golang backend.
 ## Contributors
  - David Noguera: frontend development
  - Piper Taylor: frontend development